jptannus/obisidian-new-template-button/README.md

 You can add as many replace lines as you like.

+# Change log

+### v1.1.0
+- Added button label property.
+- Fixed issue where not all occurences of the text to be replaced would be replaced.

 # TODO
-[ ] - Create a new property for the button label to be different from the title.
-[ ] - Create an option to use a modal to create new notes (more specific usage)
+[ ] - Create an option to use a modal to create new notes (adding title and tags)